Deputyship After A Head Injury

 If a member of your family or a close friend has experienced a serious brain injury it may be necessary to apply for a Deputyship for that person.

-In a legal sense, there is an assumption that people are capable of making their own decisions until a time when it can be proved otherwise.
-In cases where someone no longer has the capacity to make decisions to do with their own welfare or personal finances, then a Deputy can be appointed to help make those decisions with them or for them.
+In a legal sense, there is an assumption that people are capable of making their own decisions until it can be proved otherwise.
+In cases where someone no longer has the capacity to make decisions related to their own welfare or personal finances, a Deputy can be appointed to help make those decisions with them or for them.

 Brain injuries can have various different effects on an individual.
-Acquired brain injuries occur when someone has been involved in an accident, for example, a fall from a height at work or a car accident.
+Acquired brain injuries occur when someone has been involved in an accident such as a fall from a height at work or a car accident.
 These accidents are unexpected and can also be classed as a Traumatic Brain Injury (TBI).
 TBIs are serious and have serious implications for the mental capacity that person has.
 If a person has suffered a serious head injury, their ability to make decisions about their own welfare and interests can be impacted.
-In these cases, family members will often seek Deputyship so that he/she can make decisions and take action in the best interests of their loved one.
+In these cases, family members will often seek Deputyship so that they can make decisions and take action in the best interests of their loved one.

 The Court of Protection is in charge of issuing Deputyships and is designed to protect people who have lost the ability to manage their own affairs.
 Specific rules are provided by the Court of Protection as to what kind of decisions can and cannot be made on behalf of a person.
 Those rules are specific to an individual’s circumstances and are governed by the Mental Capacity Act 2005 Code of Practice.